samsuh/2026-journal/README.md

 # 2026-journal

+## 5/10/26 - Sunday
+- Rest day from exercise cuz i wont have the chance for one in the next few days.
+- cycle tomorrow, so the days line up for powerlifting coaching on thursday

 ## 5/9/26 - Saturday
 - DONE ~~Riding day, maybe do the ramp test today.
 Also good for testing cleats~~
   - ftp 158. but the test was different than expected, as i thought the format would ramp up. but it only ramps up as a warm up then the actual 20 min portion is an open block.